Metropolitan Transportation Authority: Budget gaps

 The budget deficit of the MTA is a growing crisis for the organization as well as for New York City and State residents and governments.
 The MTA held $31 billion in debt in 2010 and it also suffered from a $900 million gap in its operating budget for 2011.
 The capital budget, which covers repairs, technological upgrades, new trains, and expansions, is currently $15 billion short of what the MTA states it needs.
 If this is not funded, the MTA will fund the repairs with debt and raise fares to cover repayments.

 The MTA has consistently run on a deficit, but increased spending in 2000–04 coupled with the economic downturn led to a severe increase in the financial burden that the MTA bore.
 The budget problems stem from multiple sources.
 The MTA cannot be supported solely by rider fares and road tolls.
 In the preliminary 2011 budget, MTA forecasted operating revenue totaled at $6.5 billion, amount to only 50% of the $13 billion operating expenses.
 Therefore, the MTA must rely on other sources of funding to remain operational.
 Revenue collected from real estate taxes for transportation purposes helped to contain the deficit.
 However, due to the weak economy and unstable real estate market, money from these taxes severely decreased; in 2010, tax revenue fell at least 20% short of the projected value.
 Beyond this, steadily reducing support from city and state governments led to borrowing money by issuing bonds, which contributed heavily to the debt.

 This budget deficit has resulted in various problems, mainly concentrated in New York City.
-New York City Subway fares have been increased four times since 2008, with the most recent occurring August 20, 2023, raising single-ride fares from $2.75 to $2.90, express service from $6.75 to $7.00 and the monthly MetroCard fare from $116 to $132.
+New York City Subway fares have been increased five times since 2008, with the most recent changes occurring January 4, 2026, raising single-ride fares from $2.90 to $3.00, and express service from $7.00 to $7.25.
 Each fare raise was met with increasing resistance by MTA customers, and many are beginning to find the fare increases prohibitive.
 2010 also saw heavy service cuts for many MTA subsidiaries.
 Fewer trains spaced farther between resulted in heavy overcrowding beyond normal rush hours, leading to frustration for many subway and bus riders.
 In 2013, the subway had the highest ridership since 1947.
 MTA employees also suffered due to the budget issues.
 By mid-July 2010, MTA layoffs had reached over 1,000, and many of those affected were low-level employees who made less than $55,000 annually.